Warning: Do not be scared, however be ready for some trick and treat fun, it is after all, the Halloween season.

 SAN: Storage Area Networks (SANs) have been declared dead and thus on the Zombie technology list before, and will be mentioned again well into the next decade.
 While the various technologies will continue to evolve, networking your servers to storage will also expand into different directions.

-Tape: Magnetic tape has been on the Zombie technology list almost as long as the IBM mainframe and it is hard to predict which one will last longer.
+tape summit resources: Magnetic tape has been on the Zombie technology list almost as long as the IBM mainframe and it is hard to predict which one will last longer.
 My opinion is that tape will outlast the IBM mainframe, as it will be needed to retrieve the instructions on how to de install those Zombie monsters.
 Tape has seen resurgence in vendors spending some marketing resources and to no surprise, there has been an increase in coverage about it being alive, even at Google.
 Rest assured, tape is very safe on the Zombie technology list for another decade or more.

 Windows: Similar to the PC, Microsoft Windows has been touted in the past as causing other platforms to be dead, however has been added to the Zombie list for many years now.
 Given that Windows is the most commonly virtualized platform or guest VM, I think we will be hearing about Windows on the Zombie list for a few decades more.
 There are particular versions of Windows as with any technology that have gone into maintenance or sustainment mode or even discontinued.